szpajder/libacars/README.md

 - libacars needs zlib for MIAM message decompression.
 If zlib is not present, decompression code will be disabled and many MIAM messages will be left undecoded.
-Therefore it is recommended to install zlib development package. first.
+Therefore it is recommended to install zlib development package first.
 On Debian/Raspbian distros it is named `zlib1g-dev`:

 ```